 Monthly Entry Contest

 Monthly sweepstakes invite sweepers to come back and enter every month.
-They might hold a drawing each month, or they could save all the entries for a grand prize drawing after the sweepstakes expires.
+They might hold a drawing each month, or they could save all the entries for a grand prize drawing after the sweepstakes expire.

 Monthly sweepstakes can award a prize every month, or they can allow monthly entries for a grand prize that is given away at the end of the entry period.
-Either way, they tend to be ignored by many sweepers, and therefore to have better chances of winning for people who enter regularly.
+Either way, they tend to be ignored by many sweepers, and therefore have better chances of winning for people who enter regularly.

 Unlimited Entry Contest